-There is nothing worst than jet lag.
-You just had an amazing time in some exotic far off place and now it’s time to come home to reality – back to work and back to your daily routine.
+There is nothing worse than jet lag.
+You just had a fantastic time in some exotic far off place, and now it’s time to come home to reality – back to work and back to your daily routine.
 Except, you’re fighting a bad case of jet lag.

 After spending three weeks in Eastern Europe this past spring, I came home with the worst case of jet lag in years.

-While gallivanting around the globe in search of new adventures is an amazing experience, jet lag is inevitable to matter what time zone you visit.
+While roaming around the globe in search of new adventures is an amazing experience, jet lag is inevitable to matter what time zone you visit.

 Pack early and focus on getting enough sleep before you even arrive at the airport.

-While sleeping on a plane may seem like commonsense, but with cramped seating in economy, crying babies, and turbulence, sleeping on a plane can be difficult.
+While sleeping on a plane may seem like common sense, but with cramped seating in economy, crying babies, and turbulence, sleeping on a flight can be difficult.

 Earplugs and an eye mask can go a long way in helping you sleep on a noisy and bright plane.

-Several research studies have suggested that exercise can help with time-change adjustments and speed up your body’s return to its normal internal body clock.
+Several research studies have suggested that exercise can help with time-change adjustments and speed up your body’s return to its regular internal body clock.

-One study suggests that you should try to exercise around the same time you normally would at home.
+One study suggests that you should try to exercise around the same time you usually would at home.

-For example, you normally run five miles in NYC around 8 a.m. every morning.
+For example, you usually run five miles in New York City around 8 a.m. every morning.
 If you’re heading to London, try to run around 8 a.m.
 London time while you’re there.

-No matter what kind of exercise you prefer, just get outside and move.
+No matter what kind of exercise you prefer, get outside, and move.

 Going to bed early means you’ll be wide-awake in the middle of the night with nothing to do.